 The essential difference between the maximization of profits and the maximization of wealth is that the profits focus is on short-term earnings, while the wealth focus is on increasing the overall value of the business entity over time.
 These differences are substantial, as noted below:

 - Planning duration.
-Under profit maximization, the immediate increase of profits is paramount, so management may elect not to spend on discretionary expenses, such as advertising, research, or maintenance.
-Under wealth maximization, management always makes the discretionary expenditures.
+Under profit maximization, the immediate increase of profits is paramount, so management may elect not to pay for discretionary expenses, such as advertising, research, and maintenance.
+Under wealth maximization, management always pays for the discretionary expenditures.

 - Risk management.
 Under profit maximization, management minimizes expenditures, so it is less likely to pay for hedges that could reduce the organization's risk profile.
 A wealth-focused company would work on risk mitigation, so its risk of loss is reduced.